ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

 6. Follow the [instructions provided by IDEM](https://wiki.idem.garr.it/wiki/RegistraEntita).

-### Appendix A: Configure Attribute Filters to release the required attributes for common resources
+### Appendix A: Configure Attribute Filter Policy to release required attributes to IDEM resources

 > Follow these steps ONLY when your IdP is accepted into IDEM Production Federation